 - The Research Visiting Trainee Grant focuses on applicants who wish to develop a research program, work on an existing research project, interact with other researchers and with the goal to continue research upon return to their home country.

 The grant will allow a six-week, (Note: six-week not available for research grant), six-month or a one-year program which promotes education, training and experience in movement disorders for young neurologists.
 The program focuses particularly on MDS-PAS members who do not have many opportunities for Visiting Trainee Grant training in their area and also serves to establish clinical and research links between institutions and members throughout the PAS region.

 Applications are open to residents, fellows and those trained in a recognized neurology training program, or recent graduates from such a program who have returned to practice in their home site within five years of completing training.
 Status must be certified in writing by the applicant's employer or past supervisor.

 Applicants must reside in a MDS-PAS country and be members of the MDS.
 Click here to view a list of MDS-PAS member countries.
 To find out more about MDS membership, visit the MDS Membership webpage.

-The MDS-PAS Visiting Trainee Grant Program concentrates on applicants from Central and South America who do not have access to such grants and training in their own countries.
+The MDS-PAS Visiting Trainee Grant Program concentrates on applicants from Latin America who do not have access to such grants and training in their own countries.
 Further, in the spirit of integration of all PAS regions, the program will also be offered to North Americans who would like to train in other parts of the PAS region, provided that they have adequate fluency in the host country language.

 (Applicants who have been awarded a Visiting Trainee Grant in the past are ineligible to apply for another grant.)

-- General neurology training in a recognized training center or master's degree, graduate or other training (PhD) in research in movement disorders of basil ganglia
+- General neurology training in a recognized training center or master's degree, graduate or other training (PhD) in research in movement disorders of basal ganglia

 - Letter of recommendation from current supervisor or department chair